FENECON Industrial S — Assembly and Operating Instructions

 -

-Other misapplications include in particular:
+Other cases of misuse include in particular:

 -

-Improper transportation, installation, assembly or trial operation can damage the product
+Improper transportation, installation, assembly or trial operation can damage the product.

 -

-Changes to the specified performance data, including the individual components
+Change in the specified technical characteristics, including the individual components.

 -

-Change or deviation of the specified connected loads
+Change or deviation of the connected load.

 -

-Functional or structural changes
+Functional or structural changes.

 -

-Operating the product in a faulty or defective condition,
+Operating the product in a faulty or defective condition.

 -

-Improper repairs
+Improper repairs.

 -